URBANEnvo/EnvoEmo-fMRI-task/README.md

 ## Overview
 The task includes four conditions defined by:
 - Environmental images: green spaces (GS) vs. built-up spaces (BS)
-- Facial images: negative: angry and fearful, and neutral facial expressions, including both female and male adapted from the Hariri emotional face-matching paradigm (1).
+- Facial images: negative: angry and fearful, and neutral facial expressions, including both female and male from The Karolinska Directed Emotional Faces (KDEF) (1)
+- Adapted from the Hariri emotional face-matching paradigm (2).

 ## Trial Structure
 Each trial consists of: